Al-Waqa'i' al-Misriyya: Reign of Muhammad Ali Pasha

-The distinctive original letterhead at first featured a potted plan symbolizing the cotton tree left of the masthead until issue 18, when it was replaced with a pyramid in front of the Sun.
+The distinctive original letterhead at first featured a potted plant symbolizing the cotton tree left of the masthead until issue 18, when it was replaced with a pyramid in front of the Sun.
 Issues 535–540 were printed by Royal Chronicle Press (starting on June 15, 1833, near the end of the First Egyptian–Ottoman War), but production returned to the Amiri Press until Said's reign.
 A reverent tone was taken to the government.

 At-Tahtawi era

 In 1842, Rifa'a at-Tahtawi began developing form, content, and style of Al-Waqa'i' al-Misriyya, most notably by focusing more on Arabic language and culture, prioritizing local news over the once-prevalent Ottoman news, and pioneering the publication of book and political editorials.
 The latter was a source of friction with government officials, leading Khedive Abbas I of Egypt to send him to what was then the colony of Turkish Sudan on accession in 1848, from whence he would return in 1854 when Sa'id of Egypt succeeded Abbas.
 Under At-Tahtawi's editorship, scholarly articles were published in the paper; his first issue (No. 623 in 1842) included some poems and quotations from the Muqaddimah of Ibn Khaldun.